-6. Cottage Floor Area.
-The maximum ground-floor area for an individual principal structure in a cottage housing development shall be as follows:

-a.
-The footprint of the living area may not exceed 900 square feet.
+- 6. Cottage Floor Area.
+The maximum ground-floor area for an individual principal structure in a cottage housing development shall be as follows: - a.
+The footprint of the living area may not exceed 900 square feet. - b.

-b.
 Porches, patios and garages/carports shall be exempt from the ground-floor area calculation.

-Staff Finding: The square footage of the four units in Phase I is 874 sf per unit.
+Staff Finding: The square footage of the four units in Phase II is 520 sf per unit.
 This is within the allowed 900sf.
-Cottages in Phase II shall be 900 sf or less.
 This criterion is met.